derriqo/Instagram-clone/README.md

 ## General info
 ---
-As the Name suggests *Instagram Clone* is a clone of the popular photo app Instagram.
+ *Instagram Clone* is a clone of the popular photo Webapp Instagram.

 The application allows the user to: